Jabernathy88/hangman-dec-2017/README.md

 # Hangman Prototype

-## Project 1, by Jeremy Abernathy
+Project 1, by Jeremy Abernathy

-### Due: Thursday 12/14/17
+Due Thursday 12/14/17

 ### Getting started.

-Here is the links to my GitHub repo for this project:
+Here is the link to my GitHub repo for this project:

 ```
 https://github.com/Jabernathy88/hangman-dec-2017